UC Master Gardeners, Santa Clara County, CA

 8) Sugar Baby

 Web Comments – A small early season ice-box variety, very sweet.
 It was introduced in 1955.
 High in vitamins A, B and C, the melon is ripe when the underside is yellow and knuckle thumps produce a hollow sound.
 Vines are shorter than larger varieties.
-Fruits were 8–12 lbs, round, and 6–8" diameter.
+Fruits were 8–12 lbs, round, and 6–8 inch diameter.
 Seeds are small brownish black, from Ferry Morse.
 78 days.

 Sweet Siberian watermelon